rowlandcoping/hopes-and-dreams/README.md

 DREAM MODULES:

-There are no dream modules in the MVP, so none of these schemas have been implemented
+There are no dream modules in the MVP, so none of these schemas have been implemented.

 COMMENTS:

-Comments have been split into their own collection
+Comments have been split into their own collection.

 CATEGORIES: